mrsilver76/sidebyside/README.md

 Please raise an issue at https://github.com/mrsilver76/sidebyside/issues.

+## 💡 Possible future enhancements

+These features are currently under consideration and may or may not be implemented.
+There is no commitment to deliver them, and no timeline has been established for their development.
+They represent exploratory ideas intended to improve the tool's functionality and usability.

+- Add a `--mirror` option to delete previously generated montage files that are not part of the current run.
+- Add a `--filelist` option to read image file paths from a text file instead of scanning directories.
+- Allow combining two landscape images into a single portrait-oriented image.
+- Write a new EXIF "date created" tag into each generated output image.

+If you're particularly enthusiastic about any of these potential features or have ideas of your own, you’re encouraged to raise a [feature request](https://github.com/mrsilver76/sidebyside/issues).

 ## 📝 Attribution
 - Frame icon created by Freepik - Flaticon (https://www.flaticon.com/free-icons/frame)
 - Image manipulation powered by [SkiaSharp](https://github.com/mono/SkiaSharp), a .NET wrapper around Google's Skia 2D graphics library.